 As the International Herald Tribune reports, modern medical science has finally succeeded in curing an unvaccinated rabies victim of the disease—albeit using a pretty extreme approach: “[D]octors at the Children’s Hospital of Wisconsin put the critically ill teenager into a drug-induced coma and gave her anti-viral drugs, although it is not clear which if any […]

 When the subject of British public attitudes to genetically modified organisms comes up at Genome Campus breaktime conversations I tend to make two standard contributions.
 I rail against the “Frankenfood” hysteria of the UK tabloid press (not to mention the bloody Archers) that has all but prevented a rational debate on the subject.
-I advance a corollary […]
+I advance […]

 Wonderful, wonderful BBC Radio 4.
 In how many countries can you come back from a run, stagger into the shower and turn on national radio at 10:30am to hear the scientific history of the year 1907?
 Almost inevitably the story started in Cambridge, at the British Antarctic Survey.
 Depending on what you believe, the explorer […]

 This is the most profound and extraordinary scientific result I have read about in months, and I only found out about it because it was linked to in last week’s Fark.
-(If you visit Fark, you might want to follow its lead to The Sun to see if you can parse the first sentence of this […]
+(If you visit Fark, you might want to follow its lead to The Sun to see if you can parse the first sentence of […]

 I saw this poster yesterday on the noticeboard at work.
 The Cambridge Philosophical Society lectures are public.
 To quote the society, they are “open to all who are interested”.
-Sadly, even the touts had run out of tickets for this one: Professor Peter Littlewood Department of Physics ‘Quantum phase coherence: from coupled pendula to Bose-Einstein condensation’ Monday, […]
+Sadly, even the touts had run out of tickets for this one: Professor Peter Littlewood Department of Physics ‘Quantum phase coherence: from coupled pendula to Bose-Einstein […]

 Christopher Reeve is dead.
 The obituary on Radio 4 is already taking the “de mortuis nil nisi bonum” approach a bit too far by claiming that Reeve “avoided typecasting”.
 I, for one, remember his Henry V with profound admiration.
 Good lad, though, as Will Rubbish would say.